Errorname/jquery-oembed-mainstream/README.md

 	dataType: null, // data type for the ajax request
 	callbackParameter: null, // callback name for jsonp ajax requests
 	codeBuilder: null, // function to build a custom DOM Element from the oEmbed Data
-	yql: null // function to retrieve the object from a YQL Response Object });
+	yql: null, // function to retrieve the object from a YQL Response Object
+	proxy: false // boolean to retrieve the object from a local proxy script });
 ```